 Average settlement amounts can be unhelpful or even misleading.
 The amount of a settlement is determined almost entirely by the details of your accident.
 The severity of injuries, the amount of property damage, the cost of your medical treatment, your lost wages, your pain and suffering, and the other impacts of an accident vary so greatly that anything other than an individualized assessment is unlikely to be helpful.
 A local attorney can probably provide a reasonable estimate after an examination of your case.

 How Long Do I Have to File a Car Accident Lawsuit in Rhode Island?

 Rhode Island doesn't let you wait forever to file a lawsuit.
 The deadline to file a case relating to your injuries, under Rhode Island General Laws, Section 9-1-14, is reached three years after the accident.
 If you fail to file your lawsuit within this time frame you will be barred from suit and you'll have lost most of your bargaining power with the insurer.

-Even with an overview of the process following a Rhode Island car accident it can still be difficult to manage the state's requirement and the necessary communication and negotiation with insurers.
-A lawyer can help ensure that you don't drop the ball and that you are fully compensated for your damages.
-Contact a local attorney to schedule a free claim review to learn more.
+If you were involved in a Rhode Island car accident, you may discover that it can be difficult to manage the state's legal requirements and negotiations with insurers.
+A lawyer can help ensure that you don't drop the ball and that you're fully compensated for your damages.
+Contact a Rhode Island accident attorney near you today to learn more.